 I can't afford your dues, what should I do?

 There are many PNMs who are in your same boat.
 First, I urge you to consider what we discussed today, that there are members who work to pay for their own dues and think this membership is worth it!
 It is also important that when you are considering each sorority on campus that you make sure you understand what your dues will and won't cover at each.
 Ask questions if you need more information about that either while you are at their event or you can ask your Recruitment Counselor if that is more comfortable for you.
 As we said, we are all-inclusive on purpose so that it is clear up front what the costs will be for you to have the full DG membership experience everyone else in the chapter has.
 After considering all this info, you should talk to your Recruitment Counselor about what to do in terms of how to make your selections after today.

-Financial Transparency Speeches
+Financial Transparency Speeches:

-Financial Transparency Speech #1 By Madie Bellante, Gamma Alpha Alumna, 2021 member of Delta Gamma.
+Financial Transparency Speech #1 By Madie Bellante, Gamma Alpha Alumna, 2021

+In the interest of being transparent, I am going to be as candid as I can about the financial responsibility of being a Delta Gamma.
+The honest, swear on my life truth, is that yes, there is a financial cost to being a member of Delta Gamma.
 And this cost can be difficult, especially for those women who pay for their dues on their own, or at least partially.
 This challenge is real and true, but I also want to make the point that, in my humble opinion, the financial responsibility is worth it.
 Why?
 Because of the value of this experience.